11 Things You Won’t See at Universal Orlando Anytime Soon

 Team members without masks

 Just like at your local grocery stores, hair salons, and takeout restaurants, team members will be required to wear masks at all times.
 The one exception?
 At Volcano Bay water park, team members who might get wet, including lifeguards, will wear a waterproof balaclava when they cannot socially distance.
-These are six times you need to wear a mask—and three times you don’t.

 Guests without masks

 Guests who show up at the park without a mask on will be given a disposable mask to wear or asked to buy one at the theme parks.
 (Universal Orlando’s website notes that costumes are still not allowed.)
 Unlike the lifeguards at Volcano Bay, guests at the water park will not need to wear masks or other face coverings while on the slides or in the pools.
-Universal Orlando says that themed masks are in the works; perhaps they were inspired by Disney’s adorable masks for kids.

 While bills and coins won’t be banned outright, guests will be encouraged to pay with a cashless option, such as Apple Pay or Google Wallet, which are both accepted throughout the parks.
 The aim is to cut down on interactions between guests and staff to minimize the spread of germs.
 These are the things you should always buy with a credit card.